Skip to main content

 idstring (UUID)Unique identifier for the credential.
 Automatically generated upon creation.

 usernamestringSIP username for authentication.
 Required.
-Must be unique within the trunk.
+Must be unique within the account.
 Cannot be changed after creation.

 passwordstringSIP password for authentication.
 Required (minimum 8 characters).
-Write-only - never returned in responses.
+Write-only - returned as <redacted>, never the real value.

 enabledbooleanWhether the credential is active and can be used for authentication.
 Default: true.